 155 Columbus Ave./Kearny St.

 This corner saloon-bar has been in business since 1861.
 For a while it was known as the Andromeda and served as a gathering spot for boxers.
 Walking through the doors is like stepping back in time.
-The ornate mahogany bar has been in service since 1907.
+The ornate mahogany bar backed by a long mirror has been in service since 1907.
 Old-time Asian paddle fans hang from the high ceiling cooling the air, and comfy oversize booths line the wall.
 Live music emanates from the hidden mezzanine, generally beginning around 7:30 p.m. and lasting for hours.
 GQ ranked this spot as one of the top cocktail bars in America.
 My to-try drink list includes the Blood and Sand (Scotch, sweet vermouth, orange, and cherry liqueur) and the Cherry Bounce (Bourbon, cherry brandy, lemon, Angostura, Champagne), but another popular choice is the Barkeep’s Whimsy (the bartender chooses what you drink).
 The food menu is short but includes plenty of appetizers, plus a burger, roasted chicken, and mushroom pot pie.